-2.1.1 Before You Start the SMW Release Installation
+2.1 Before You Begin

-- Read the SMW Release Errata and the SMW README provided with your SMW release package for any additional installation-related requirements, corrections to this installation guide, and other relevant information about the release package. - Read the Field Notices (FNs) related to kernel security fixes to identify if there are any changes to this release package and apply any needed changes before continuing with the installation. - Read this section and ensure that the prerequisites are satisfied before beginning an initial SMW software installation; verify that the network connections are in place (see Network Connections on page 14) and your configuration values are known (see Configuration Values on page 15).

-Note: For a system configured for SMW high availability (HA) with the SMW failover feature, there are installation differences for the two SMWs.
-Before installing the SMW release package, see Installing, Configuring, and Managing SMW Failover on the Cray XC30 System (S-0044).
+- Read the SMW Release Errata and the SMW README provided with your SMW release package for any additional installation-related requirements, corrections to this installation guide, and other relevant information about the release package. - Read the Field Notices (FNs) related to kernel security fixes to identify any changes to this release package.
+Apply any needed changes before you install the software. - For a system configured for SMW high availability (HA) with the SMW failover feature, there are installation differences for the two SMWs.
+Before installing the SMW release package, see Installing, Configuring, and Managing SMW Failover on the Cray XC30 System (S-0044). - Verify that the network connections are in place (see Network Connections on page 14). - Know which configuration values are site-specific and which are defaults (see Configuration Values on page 15).